 A: I would love to see BMC start prescribing vegetables from the farm to patients, kind of like a patient community-supported agriculture (CSA) membership through our farm.

 I want to figure out how to get more staff and patients opportunities to engage with the farm.
 For example, our two beehives were painted by patients in the Pediatrics unit.
 They had a lot of fun and now we have two beautiful beehives, so we’re looking for more creative ways like that to get people involved.

 We also want to do more education.
-We’re starting with a two-week summer camp through the Demonstration Kitchen and we want to be able to expand that.
-One thing we’re looking at is working with the Demonstration Kitchen on a “harvest to preparation” class where people can come to the farm and see how the food is harvested, then cook it in the Demo Kitchen.
+We’re starting with a two-week summer camp through The Teaching Kitchen and we want to be able to expand that.
+One thing we’re looking at is working with The Teaching Kitchen on a “harvest to preparation” class where people can come to the farm and see how the food is harvested, then cook it in The Teaching Kitchen.

 With the food, I would love to figure out ways where it can be more visual for people.
 They’ll be eating it either way, but there’s value in people knowing that they’re eating an organic, local salad from our farm.
 I’d also love to have an affordable farmer’s market for patients, since we’re producing a lot more food than we thought we would.

 Q: What do you do for fun outside of work?

 A: I cook and ferment a lot.
 I’m obviously very passionate about food!
 I’m into brewing beer and mead and making sauerkraut and kimchi.
 I’m also a big outdoor person, so I love to hike, run, bike, and camp.
 I try to get outside as much as possible.